3gstudent/Homework-of-C-Language/README.md

 Enable the SeImpersonatePrivilege of current process and then create an impersonation token.

-Call the CreateProcessWithToken function, passing the elevated token to get an elevatedprocess. argument.
+Call the CreateProcessWithToken function, passing the elevated token to get an elevated process.

+We will have full privilege on the system.

+### EnableSeAssignPrimaryTokenPrivilege.cpp

+Enable the SeAssignPrimaryTokenPrivilege of current process and then

+call the CreateProcessAsUser function, passing the elevated token to get an elevated process.

 We will have full privilege on the system.